RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Back_of_napkin.md

-    When we look at Risk Based Prioritization models in products and production later in this guide; you'll be able to recognize many of the elements in our back of the napkin model.
+    When we look at Risk Based Prioritization models in products and production later in this guide; you'll be able to recognize many of the elements in our back of the napkin model

 ## Back of the napkin Model